utakamo/oasis/README.md

- -u <url>               Set the url or ipaddr for ai service -k <api-key>           Set the api-key for ai service -m <model>             Set the llm model for ai service -s enable or disable   Set the storage enable/disable
+ -u <url>               Set the url or ipaddr for ai service -k <api-key>           Set the api-key for ai service -m <model>             Set the llm model for ai service

 Commands:
  - storage <path> [<chat-max>] (default: chat-max = 30)